José Castelo Branco: Television

 José Castelo Branco became better known through his participation in the first edition of Quinta das Celebridades, a reality TV show on TVI, along with other public figures who are more or less known to the Portuguese public, including Brazilian actor Alexandre Frota, who kissed him on camera at the end of the programme, when Castelo Branco was named the winner.

 In 2005, following the media success he achieved with his participation in Quinta das Celebridades, he presented the programme Bon Chic on TVI, in a setting that suited his personal taste.
 However, the weekly programme presented by the socialite was far from a ratings success.
 In the same year, he shared the lead role in Trio Maravilha (TVI), a comedy series based on sketches, with Alexandre Frota and another contestant from the first edition of Quinta das Celebridades, businessman Jorge Monte Real.

 Later that year, he took part in another TVI reality show, 1ª Companhia, along with other public figures, including Alexandre Frota once again.
 The following year, he took part in another reality show, Circo das Celebridades.
 During these three reality shows, José Castelo Branco was involved in arguments with Alexandre Frota, Ana Maria Lucas, Cinha Jardim, Pedro Ramos e Ramos, Sara Aleixo, Miguel Melo and Nuno Homem de Sá.
 He also took part in a number of other reality TV shows.

-In 2008, José Castelo Branco joined the panel of the Calor da Tarde programme - a space dedicated to celebrity issues - on SIC's Contacto afternoon programme.
+In 2008, José Castelo Branco joined the panel of the Calor da Tarde programme - a space dedicated to celebrity issues - on SIC's Contacto afternoon progrmame.

 In April 2011, Castelo Branco was one of the contestants on another TVI reality show, Perdidos na Tribo.
 Castelo Branco travelled to Namibia to settle with the Himba tribe, along with Marta Cardoso (presenter and former Big Brother 1 contestant), Vera Ferreira (former Casa dos Segredos 1 contestant) and Sérgio Vicente (former Big Brother 2 contestant).
 The group headed to the tribe on 4 April 2011 to start recording the programme.

 In 2013, a reality show focusing on José Castelo Branco's day-to-day life, As Aventuras do Zé, was broadcast on the subscription channel MVM.
 In the same year, José Castelo Branco was tipped to be one of the main contestants on Big Brother VIP on TVI, but ended up taking part in Splash!
 Celebridades, on SIC.
 In the same year, he took part in SIC's Olé programme, where he was a pitchfork.
 He will continue at SIC until 2015, as an outdoor reporter for the entertainment programme Portugal em Festa.

 At the beginning of 2015, he took part as a guest in Secret Story - Casa dos Segredos: Luta pelo Poder.
 In that reality show, he was assaulted by Zezé Camarinha, another television personality.
 It was also on this reality show that José Castelo Branco met Vera Ferreira, a contestant from his Lost in the Tribe team.